rleathart/librgl/README.md

 void datastructure_new(DataStructure* self, ...)
 ```
 their corresponding `free` functions shall be responsible for freeing only the
-data contained int the datastructure, and not the variable `self`.
+data contained in the datastructure, and not the variable `self`.
 This is
 because the constructor signature gives the caller the option to allocate on the
 stack or the heap.
 As such, the caller shall be responsible for freeing `self`.